Chenghao-Wu/AutoPoly/README.md

 # AutoPoly.py: Automatic Generation of Data File for Polymers

+* Support OPLS (Optimized Potentials for Liquid Simulations) force field that was developed by Prof. William L. Jorgensen at Purdue University and later at Yale University.

 ## How to use AutoPoly.py?
 First, we need to include the package in the python PATH
 ```python